Spencers-Desk/RayBug/README.md

-# RayBug - Advanced Logging Tool
+# RayBug - Logging Tool

-**RayBug** is a standalone Python logging utility that provides flexible, dual-output logging capabilities with customizable formatters and multiple logging levels.
+**RayBug** is a standalone Python logging utility. that provides flexible, dual-output logging capabilities with customizable formatters and multiple logging levels.
 This tool has been incorporated into the main **RayTools** project but can also be used independently.

+**RayBug** is a byproduct of my main project, [RayTools](https://github.com/Spencers-Desk/RayTools), a toolbox designed to make working in RayStation much more efficient.

 ## Features